 From this discussion, you want to learn, his or her:

-(Note: Lower third salespeople are often more aware of price than quality.
-So if your product/serves are value driven vs. price driven, then your salesperson may believe that that best value is the lowest price.
+(Note: Lower Half salespeople are often more aware of price than quality.
+So if your product/serves are value driven instead of price driven, then your salesperson may believe that that best value is the lowest price.
 More on this topic in the free training on Misconception #6: selling value against lower priced competition)

-Now what you're seeking in your conversation with them is for them to number one talk about areas of the company that are not perfect.
+Now what you're seeking in your conversation is for them to number one talk about areas of the company that are not perfect.
 Number two how they feel about that.
 And that is the key how do they feel about these imperfections.
-And the

-And that brings us to the next critical question about how establishing and maintaining rapport leads to more sales and will.
-And will look at that in the next misconception...
+And that brings us to the next critical question: How establishing and maintaining rapport leads to more sales.
+We'll look at that in the next misconception...

 The first several minutes of any conversation with a salesperson sets the emotional tone of the rest of your time together.

 Therefore, the more difficulty a salesperson is having in selling... the more beneficial it is to begin your meeting by finding aspects of their selling that they are doing well.
 That affirms to your salesperson that you do recognize the good aspects of their work.

 Then, when you address areas needing attention, they are more willing to consider and act upon your suggestions, because they believe you understand and value the efforts they are already giving.

 By the way, this practice is valuable for all your professional and personal relationships!

 Trust is the currency of our collaboration.
 We will not spam you!